 |Cedarwood Oil||Juniperus Virginiana||relaxation and skin soothing|

 *Do not use for more than 10 consecutive days at a time and consult your doctor before you begin using them.

 Aromatherapy can help physical and mental ailments in many ways.
 It is important to be familiar with the oils and what they can do.

 ESSENTIAL OILS TO AVOID WHILE BREASTFEEDING

-There are many options of essential oils that can be used while breastfeeding.
+Many options of essential oils can be used while breastfeeding.
 Some oils should be avoided while nursing.
 Even though something is natural, it does not always mean it is safe to use.

 Different oils can trigger different responses within the body.
 It’s important to know how each oil may affect the body and what it could be.